hfoxwell/Cats-On-Canvas/README.md

 # Canvas Avatar Updater ()

 This program will allow for the large scale updating of user avatars in Canvas.
-Initally it will use a known list of students and their pre-populated images to update the canvas avatars.
+Initially it will use a known list of students and their pre-populated images to update the canvas avatars.
 > Note This is a redesign of: https://github.com/kat3su/CanvasMassAvatarUploadSISID

-The opertion of this program is explained and detailed within this document.
+The operation of this program is explained and detailed within this document.
 This is outlined in the following segments:

 ### Contents
 1. CSV_FILE
-2. Settings **
+2. Settings
 3. Images
 4. Operation

-> ** Note Updates to settings change the functionality of the project.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ## CSV_File
-This is the file which is the source of all user (student) details, neccesary for the updating of the avatars.
+This is the file which is the source of all user (student) details, necessary for the updating of the avatars.
 The file is comprised of 3 columns; the first contains the user's ID number, the second contains the image name for their avatar, and the third contains the type of file which the image is encoded in.

 The structure is as follows: